xmonader/letsbuildacompiler-pretty/src/tutor02_expressionparsing.md

 recognizes legal  statements in the input "language" that we have defined for it, and  it  produces  correct,  executable assembler code,  suitable  for  assembling  into  object  format.
-Just  as importantly,  it correctly  recognizes  statements  that  are NOT legal, and gives a  meaningful  error message.
+Just  as importantly,  it correctly  recognizes  statements  that  are _not_ legal, and gives a  meaningful  error message.
 Who could ask for more?
 As we expand our  parser,  we'd better make sure those two characteristics always hold true.